US tariffs: The unusual ways nations have retaliated

 - Lamps

-Economy minister Ildefonso Guajardo said on Mexican radio that "this kind of thing does not benefit anybody".

-Mr Guajardo said Mexico is the top buyer of US aluminium and the second-biggest buyer of US steel.
+Mr Guajardo said Mexico was the top buyer of US aluminium and the second-biggest buyer of US steel, and that "this kind of thing does not benefit anybody".

 US tariffs could hit $4bn worth of trade between the two countries.